go-macaron/macaron/README.md

 ### How do I integrate with existing servers?

-A Martini instance implements `http.Handler`, so it can easily be used to serve subtrees on existing Go servers.
-For example this is a working Martini app for Google App Engine:
+A Macaron instance implements `http.Handler`, so it can easily be used to serve subtrees on existing Go servers.
+For example this is a working Macaron app for Google App Engine:

 ```go
 package hello